When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Mortality in Acute Kidney Injury

-\paragraph{On the Use of Race} Clinical prediction models include group attributes when there is an assumed relationship between group membership and the outcome of interest.
-These norms have led to development of widely-used clinical prediction models that use race or ethnicity~\cite{eneanya2019reconsidering,vyas2020hidden, flamm1997vaginal, haukoos2012derivation, levey2009new, moore2014derivation2, gail1989projecting, kanis2007assessment}.
-Recently, \citet{vyas2020hidden} discuss how these models can inflict harm and urge physicians to check if ``race correction is based on robust [statistical] evidence."
-Our results highlight how fair use evaluation can provide evidence that serves as a barrier to ``race correction" for such cases.
+Clinical prediction models include group attributes whenever there is a plausible biological relationship between group membership and the outcome of interest or social determinants of health.
+These norms have led to the development of models that use race and ethnicity~\cite{eneanya2019reconsidering,vyas2020hidden, flamm1997vaginal, haukoos2012derivation, levey2009new, moore2014derivation, gail1989projecting, kanis2007glucocorticoid}.
+Recently, \citet{vyas2020hidden} discuss how such models can inflict harm and urge physicians to check if ``race correction is based on robust [statistical] evidence."
+Our results highlight how a fair use audit can yield evidence that serves to guide the use ``race correction" in such cases.
 Here, checking rationality shows that a race-specific model can reduce performance for specific groups -- e.g., (\textgp{male, black}) and (\textgp{male, other}).
-Checking envy-freeness reveals that certain groups expect better performance by misreporting their group membership -- e.g., (\textgp{male,other}) would experience 5.6\% gain in test error by reporting any other race.
+Checking envy-freeness reveals that groups expect better performance by misreporting group membership -- e.g., (\textgp{male,other}) would experience a 5.6\% gain in test error by reporting any other race.